-Oftentimes, both parents want what’s best for their children.
-However, as the divorce process goes on, there are always disagreements about what that means.
-Even if your ex-spouse isn’t contesting the divorce, you’ll likely need the help of an attorney to get the custody agreement you want.
+Often, both parents want what’s best for their children.
+However, there are always disagreements about what “best” means as the divorce process goes on.
+Even if your ex-spouse isn’t contesting the divorce, it is likely that you’ll need legal advice from a seasoned family law attorney to get the custody agreement that is best for you and your children.
 But how do you know when it’s time to contact a child custody attorney?
-Don’t gamble with your family’s future.
-If you’re in Beaufort and you experience any of the following situations, contact Fender Law Firm today and talk to a custody attorney.
+If you’re in Beaufort, SC, and you’re experiencing any of the following situations, contact Fender Law Firm today to speak with an experienced custody attorney.

 You’re Worried About Your Children’s Safety

 If you’re leaving an abusive relationship, your ex is trying to cut you off from your children, or your divorce involves court-ordered anger management, parenting classes, or substance abuse treatment, you should talk to a custody attorney.